bile0026/ucrm_mikrotik_sync/README.md

 3. Setup a cron job or however you'd like to run this.

-* Note: Please do your own testing and validation of this script
+* Note: Please do your own testing and validation of this script.
+There is no guarantee that this script won't break your setup.
+Please open issues or PR's if you have issues or fixes.